Striped Skunk, Mephitis mephitis

 PREDATORS: Great horned owl.

-HABITAT: Very adaptable.
+HABITAT/RANGE: Contiguous US, northern Mexico, southern Canada.
 Lives in burrows underground or in heavy shrubs.
+Very adaptable.

 CONSERVATION STATUS: Least concern.

 The striped skunk is a nocturnal mammal that is widespread and lives in a variety of habitats, including forest, woodland, grassland, and urban environments.
 It is very common in the United States and is often found in areas frequented by people, such as backyards, neighborhoods, and campgrounds, because of the abundance of food sources.

 Striped skunks are cat-sized with a bushy tail, short legs, and a small pointed face.
 They are easily recognizable by their two white stripes on black fur.
 Their eye shine color is amber.

 Being omnivores, striped skunks feed on a variety of foods.
 Insects are one of their main food sources, as well as other invertebrates, such as worms, snails, and crayfish.
 They also prey on small animals like rodents and lizards, and eat plant matter like fruit and grains.
 In cities, neighborhoods, and campgrounds, skunks will also scavenge food left by people, although that is not their natural diet.
 Their diet depends on what is available at the time.